vpalonsog/vpalonsog/README.md

-#  Vanessa Paola -@vpalonsog
+#👋 Hi there, I am Vanessa

-Hi there 👋.
-Iam Frontend Developer and Platzi Master student.
+I am Frontend Developer and Platzi Master student.
 Currently Im developing Projects using Javascript Lenguage.
-Recently I developed a Invoice Generator and now I am creating an application to schedule task.
+Recently I developed a Invoice Generator and now I am creating an application to schedule task

 ## Some technologies I use